-Once the category is displayed, the current person must also have view access to the workflow type in order for it to be displayed on the list.
+Once the category is displayed, the current user must also have view access to the workflow type in order for it to be displayed on the list.

-3 View List
+3 List View

-If the logged in individual has View List access to the workflow type, they'll also see the 🔳 link to be able to view the active/completed workflows of this type.
+If the logged in individual has List View access to the workflow type, they'll also see the 🔳 link to be able to view the active/completed workflows of this type.